Magolaliet2022/alx-pre_course/0x01-git/README.md

-my readme file for REPO SESSION
+my readme is up to date